 Your doctor may suggest certain treatments for your symptoms.
 The goal is to reduce your pain and to get you moving again.
 Treatment may include:

 Oral medications to relieve pain including ion channel blockers such as gabapentin

 Corticosteroids and other anti-inflammatory drugs can be useful

 Lidocaine patches or other topical medicines

 Nerve blocks to stop pain signals

 Spinal cord stimulators to send electrical signals that block pain

-Sympathectomy to destroy a nerve that’s causing pain
+Sympathectomy to destroy an auatonomic nerve that might contribute to the pain

 RSD is complex and painful.
 You may feel depressed or angry about having it.
 Psychological therapy and RSD support groups can help you deal with those feelings.
 Other treatment also may help you cope.
 Biofeedback, for instance, can make you more aware of your body’s pain signals.
 This may help you learn how to control pain and the stress it may cause.